ashokkri/ashokkri.github.io/index.md

 ### Research Interests

-- Wireless Networks
-- Wireless Communications
-- Queueing Theory
+ My research has been primarily in the area of Wireless Networks and Communications.
+This involves techniques from applied Probability, Queueing theory, Control theory and Optimization.
+My work includes

-- Optimization and Control
+- Control and Optimization of wireless networks
+- Delivering Quality-of-Service in wireless systems
+- Distributed optimization in wireless networks
+- Revenue maximization in server farms

 ### Publications

 - <small>Multihop Wireless Networks with Quality-of-Service: Fluid and Diffusion Approximations